► Updated looks and infotainment

 Hybrid cars are complicated things at the best of times, but the Bentley’s driving modes mean this car can be driven in several different attitudes.

 EV-only mode is exactly what it sounds like, while Hybrid mode uses both petrol and electric power.
 Hold mode saves battery energy for when you need it most (ie around town), and because that power can also be held back for instant performance, it’s the only powertrain mode available when you’re in Sport mode.
+Even so, Bentley claims that the full 443bhp is on tap any time you want it in any mode by always leaving a little battery power in reserve.

 The driving modes are the same as elsewhere across the Bentley range, so Sport weights up the steering, firms the ride and increases throttle response; Comfort softens and lightens everything up; and Bentley mode continues to impress as a brand-building balance of the other two.
 It's the one we picked most often in our test drive.